pku-monitor/frontend/README.md

 Store sao as actions, saga e reducer

-route ficam a navigation, que eh a controla a navegacao entre as telas
+route ficam a navigation, que controla a navegacao entre as telas

 api fica o endereco do back end